+The hotel has some laminated leaflets available at the Edward Hotel’s reception detailing several short walks.
+Further information and advice can also be given.
 The walks are mainly circular and can be combined.
 They take in the major sites in the city and add a little explanation to what can be seen.

 The Via Sacra walk is signposted.
 Other walks are; Martyrs, Monk’s and Maritime, Park and Spa, Potter and Pilgrims.

 The Gloucestershire Trail and Gloucester Waterways Trail produced by the BBC are available online and at reception at The Edward Hotel.
 These are longer walks are require reasonable footwear to cope with riverside walking.
-Alney Island is part of these trails which is a nature reserve on the footstep of the city centre.
+Alney Island is part of these trails which is a nature reserve on the doorstep of the city centre.

 The Glevum Way is a 24 mile circular walk around Gloucester.
 It is often walked as part of charity fund raising.
 It takes in suburbs, countryside, canal, and river so is very varied.
 This walk can be started at the Gloucester Docks.